therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.7
+ * Adapting to CCL 2.1 and adding support for Autoplay and Queueing.
+Note: in order to see the full capabilities for the autoplay, both on the sender and on the receiver, you would need to use the [reference receiver] (https://github.com/googlecast/Cast-Player-Sample) that is part of the samples.
+ * A new page for handling queue has been added where you can reorder, delete, pause or play any of the queue items.
+ * Some bug fixes.

 1.6
  * Adapting to the CCL v2.0
  * Fixing some typos and minor issues